Scott3142/python-programming/codelabs/part-1.md

 More precisely, input is read and holds until the user writes something.
 When the user writes something and presses enter, the provided string is assigned to the string variable `inputString`.
 The program is then able to reference the variable message later on — in the example above, the variable message is referenced in the print command.

 When the program is run, its output can look like the example below.
-In this example, the user has written the text "Hello world" — user input is marked with red in the sample examples.
+In this example, the user has written the text "Hello world" — user input is marked in the sample examples.

 Negative
 : Write a message: <br> *User inputs message \<Hello World\>* <br> Hello World